Resize Text: |

 a) Endorsed SD, complaint letter and supporting documents should be consolidated in one PDF file; and

-b) A completed and signed copy of the letter of acknowledgement form (see page 6 of information sheet)
+b) A completed and signed copy of the letter of acknowledgement form.

 Please note that we will only be able to process your complaint when the above documents have been provided.
 The SMC may reject any complaint or SD not made in compliance with the Singapore law or in accordance with its requirements.